-- 19 A. 7) Services Mains water x Mains drainage x Electricity x Gas x Central heating Gas 8) Insurance Reinstatement Value Total area of all floors measured internally (m2) 85 sqm or thereby.
-Cost of rebuilding inc. demolition, site clearance, professional fees, local authority requirement and main building (inc all other structures within the site boundaries unless specifically exclud S £250,000 9) Market Valuation for Mortgage Purposes (Assuming Vacant Possession) eu Comment on mortgageability In our opinion the property forms suitable security for loan purposes subject to specific lender's criteria which may vary.
-Valuation in present condition: £165,000 Valuation on completion of any works required under Question 6: 10) General Comments Please advise of any special features of the property and/or the location, which affects the prop The property comprises a two storey semi-detached house.
-The roof is of pitched design, timber interlocking tiles.
+7) Services Mains water x Mains drainage x Electricity x Gas x Central heating Gas 8) Insurance Reinstatement Value Total area of all floors measured internally (m2) 66 sq m or thereby.
+Cost of rebuilding inc. demolition, site clearance, professional fees, local authority requirements £200.000 and main building (inc all other structures within the site boundaries unless specifically exclude 9) Market Valuation for Mortgage Purposes (Assuming Vacant Possession) ed) Comment on mortgageability In our opinion the property forms suitable security for loan purposes subject to specific lender's criteria which may vary.
+Valuation in present condition: £155,000 Valuation on completion of any works required under Question 6: 10) General Comments Please advise of any special features of the property and/or the location, which affects the property and/or the location. erty.
+The subjects comprise a two storey semi detached house.
+The roof is of pitched design, timber tru tiles.
 Insulation has been laid at ceiling joist level.
-The main walls appear of cavity externally incorporating facing brick features.
-At the time of inspection the property was occupie fitted floor coverings throughout.
-The property appears to have been maintained in an order con Expenditure is required by way of general maintenance. / brick construction rendered d and fully furnished with The valuation is made on the assumption that any alterations that may have been carried out to relevant legislation and have full certification where appropriate.
-While not necessarily an exh at the time of our inspection include alterations to affect the current layout and the installation Unfortunately without the benefit of plans showing the original layout detailed comment canno austive list, alterations noted of patio doors to the rear.
-We are unaware of any adverse planning proposals affecting the subjects although this should l Property Enquiry Certificate. be confirmed by obtaining a The property has been reroofed in 2023.
-All relevant documentation should be obtained.
-Absolute Ownership assumed.
-We are unaware of any easements, servitudes or rights of way w property.
-This point should be confirmed by reference to the Title Deeds. hich may adversely affect the It is recommended that where repairs, defects or maintenance items have been identified, parti interested parties make appropriate enquiries in order to satisfy themselves of potential costs required prior to submitting a legal offer to purchase.
-The overall condition as apparent at the time of inspection has been reflected in the valuation.
+The main walls appear of cavity brick constr incorporating facing brick features.
+We note cavity wall insulation appears to have been inserted unoccupied and unfurnished with fitted floor coverings throughout.
+The services were not tested in a condition generally consistent with its type and age.
+Expenditure is required by way of gener upgrading both internally and externally. uction rendered externally d.
+The property was .
+The property appears to be The valuation is made on the assumption that any alterations that may have been carried out to relevant legislation and have full certification where appropriate.
+While not necessarily an exha at the time of our inspection include the construction of a single car attached garage and the rais roof void.
+Unfortunately without the benefit of plans showing the original layout detailed comme alterations cannot be made. ustive list, alterations noted sing of collar ties within the We are unaware of any adverse planning proposals affecting the subjects although this should b Property Enquiry Certificate. e confirmed by obtaining a Absolute Ownership assumed.
+We are unaware of any easements, servitudes or rights of way wh property.
+This point should be confirmed by reference to the Title Deeds. iich may adversely affect the It is recommended that where repairs, defects or maintenance items have been identified, partic interested parties make appropriate enquiries in order to satisfy themselves of potential costs a required prior to submitting a legal offer to purchase.
+We understand the property has been re-roofed in the recent past and all relevant documentatio n should be obtained.
+The overall condition as apparent at the time of inspection is reflected in our valuation.
 IMPORTANT - THIS IS A CONFIDENTIAL REPORT PREPARED FOR MORTGAGE PURPOSES.
-Certificate: I have personally inspected the property described herein and confirm adequate pro held. fessional indemnity cover is Company / Firm Name G iraham + Sibbald LLP Office Name Paisley Signature Office Addr1 76 Causeyside Street Office Addr2 Valuer name and qualificationMartin Douglas BSc (Hons) MRICS for and on behalf of Graham + Sibbald LLPArea Town F Date of report 02/05/2024 Postcode L 0141 889 3251 Page 2 of 3
+Certificate: I have personally inspected the property described herein and confirm adequate profiled. essional indemnity cover is Company / Firm Name Gr aham + Sibbald LLP Office Name aisley Signature Office Addr1 7 6 Causeyside Street Office Addr2 Valuer name and gualification Martin Douglas BSc (Hons) MRICS Area Date of inspection 19/02/2024 Date of report 21/02/2024 Postcode P 141 889 3251 Page 2 of 3